-Revision in Freight and Fares
+PROF. MADHU DANDAVATE: Revision in Freight and Fares

-- 76. I am, therefore, left with no alternative but to propose a revision in freights and fares in selective areas which will not only bridge the gap between the receipts and expenses but also provide for increased quantum of developmental expenditure and contribute at least a part of the budgetary support required for the development programmes in the plan for 1979-80. - 77.
-Perhaps the path of least resistance would have been not to take up any new responsibilities for railways' expansion and development and consequently not to throw any financial burdens on rail-users to generate internal resources for this purpose.
-I do not propose to pursue such a statusquoist approach. - 78.
-While presenting the Railway Budget for 1978-89, I had stated that pending receipt of the repot o the Rail Tariff Enquiry Committee (RTEC) there would be no alterations in the fare and freight rates of the Railways in the current financial year.
-The RTEC, headed by an eminent economist, Dr. H. K. Paranjape, has since submitted an interim report, a synopsis of which is being circulated to the Honourable Members.
-The Committee had come to the conclusion
+76. I am, therefore, left with no alternative but to propose a revision in freights and fares in selective areas which will not only bridge the gap between the receipts and expenses but also provide for increased quantum developmental expenditure and contribute at least a part of the budgetary support required for the development programmes in the plan for 1979-80.

+77. Perhaps the path of least resistance would have been not to take up any new responsibilities for railways' expansion and development and consequently not to throw any financial burdens on rail-users to generate internal resources for this purpose.
+I do not propose to pursue such a statusquoist approach.

+78. While presenting the Railway Budget for 1978-79, I had stated that pending receipt of the report of the Enquiry Tariff Committee Rail (RTEC) there would be no alterations in the fare and freight rates of the Railways in the current financial year.
+(Interruptions) This is about last year. eminent The RTEC, headed by an economist, Dr. H. K. Paranjape, has since submitted an interim report, a synopsis of which is being circulated to the Honourable Members.
+The Committee had come to the conclusion: